arbuh/go-learning/notes/syntax.md

 }
 ```

-An eveluation of a switch also ends when the case succeeds.
+An evaluation of a switch also ends when the case succeeds.

 A switch without a condition can be used a syntax-sugar over a long if-statement:
 ```